PhatDot1/Tweet-IP/README.md

 - **End-to-End Automation**: From Twitter scraping to IPFS pinning to on‑chain NFT mint, our backend handles it all.
 - **Future‑Proof**: NFTs are minted on the customizable factory, enabling royalty splits, metadata updates, and unlimited supply controls.
 - **Transparent & Verifiable**: Every action emits events; you can track each mint through the deposit contract.
+- **On-chain IP Asset Management**: Leverage Story Protocol's core modules to register your tweet NFTs as official IP Assets, enabling verifiable ownership and rights management.
+- **Programmable Licensing**: Attach customizable, on-chain licenses (PILs) to your IP Assets, defining terms for commercial use, derivatives, and revenue sharing.
+- **Derivative Tracking**: Easily track and manage derivatives created from your original IP, ensuring proper attribution and royalty distribution.

 ---